jasperol/MLinPractice/Documentation.md

 1. create labels:
     If the likes + retweets > 50 then it is labelled 'true' for being viral.
 Otherwise it is labelled 'false'.
-    This is saved in a novel column in the dataframe in util.py as 'COLUMN_LABEL'. e.g. let's say our example sentence is viral.
+    This is saved in a novel column in the dataframe in util.py as 'COLUMN_LABEL'.
+    Another column is created 'VIRAL_COUNT' for a continuous measurement of this score. e.g. let's say our example sentence is viral.
 It gets the label = TRUE.
+And a score of 80.
     This is also stored in data/preprocessing/labeled.csv which gets passed to the next stage:
 2. In general preprocessing:
     The punctuation_remover any punctuation points are replaced with an empty space " ".
 This is stored in "COLUMN_PUNCTUATION". e.g. "Machine Learning is the best I love it so much"